memari-majid/Berkeley-LLM-Virtual-TA-/README.md

 ## Virtual TA for LLM Agents Course

-This **KnowledgeBase RAG with PGVector** is designed to serve as the virtual TA for the **CS294/194-196 Large Language Model Agents** course.
+This **KnowledgeBase RAG with PGVector** is designed to serve as the virtual TA for the **[CS294/194-196 Large Language Model Agents](https://rdi.berkeley.edu/llm-agents/f24)** course.
 Given the course's focus on scientific papers and web-based content, the virtual TA assists students by providing factual, detailed answers based on course materials.
 It is specifically built to respond to student queries related to lectures, readings, and assignments using the RAG pipeline.

 Students can interact with the virtual TA through Edstem, and it will guide them by offering insights into course topics, helping with understanding complex concepts, and ensuring they remain engaged with the course material.

 This AI-powered TA ensures that students can access timely and accurate information, enhancing their learning experience in the rapidly evolving field of large language model agents.

 For any inquiries, feel free to use the virtual TA and explore the topics discussed in the course!
-"""